 What you should do if your cat bites you is try to ascertain the reason and make that reason stop or take yourself out of biting range.
 In time, if you don’t reward your cat for biting you by lavishing it with attention, it should stop doing it.

-Here are some common reasons why your cat bites you and how you can deter it:
+Here are four common reasons why your cat bites you and how you can deter them from doing it:

 Biting can be as sign that your cat is trying to dominate you.
 It’s similar to territory marking by spraying urine or rubbing its scent on things.